somphene/somphene.github.io/log/_posts/2020-06-04-01-Thermodynamics-Conservative-Cycle.md

 ### Reservoir is Relative Identity

+Identity Cycle can be separated into System and Reservoir.
 Reservoir of Heat or other relative Identities of Energy are relative Identities which remain relatively unaffected by changes in the system connected to it.
 This is a statement of scales (measure).
 Reservoir is assigned a relatively much larger Measure than the system which has a relatively smaller measure so that the changes in Reservoir are negligible at the scale of the system where measures are being recorded.

 ### ASymmetry is Imbalance

-Whenever there are two complementary pairs which form a Cycle, they are disntinguishable because of their Relative Scales (Measure).
-If they had the same scale (measure), they would be in perfect balance with each other and hence in Equilibrium (by definition equilibrium is balance or symmetry (same measure)).
+Whenever there are two complementary pairs which form a Cycle, they are distinguishable because of their Relative Scales (Measure).
+If they had the same scale (measure), they would be in perfect balance with each other and hence in Equilibrium (by definition, equilibrium is balance or symmetry (same measure)).
 Thus, Asymmetry is inherent to distinguish between two complementart pairs which together form a cycle.
 For uniformity in naming, we name the relative less measure Identity as Differential form and the relative more measure Identity as Integral form.
 These have been given different names in literature.
-Some of them are:
+Some of the names are:

+  - Mathematics: Less and More, or, $$-$$ and $$+$$

   - Natural Science: Condensed and Fluid

   - Calculus: Differential Form and Integral Form

-  - Symmetery: Image and Object, or , Reflection and Object
+  - Symmetry: Image and Object, or, Reflection and Object

+  - Directions: Left and Right

   - English : Differentiated and Identified